 Of course, goals may differ from person to person, but no matter what you ultimately want to gain (brand recognition, more leads, etc.), everyone can benefit from a wider audience and more engagement.

 - Build Your Audience: If you haven’t already, take the time to invite your Facebook friends to “like” your business page.
-Follow people in your field on Twitter, and connect with other attorneys, doctors, or small business owners on LinkedIn.
+Follow people in your field on Twitter, and connect with other attorneys, podiatrists, or small business owners on LinkedIn.

 - Engage With Other Businesses: There is a reciprocal nature to social media.
 If you are active and involved with other pages, people will notice and become involved with your page.
 Of course, you want to promote your own content, but if you see an excellent article on another business's page, share it!
 Don’t be selfish.
 Social media is a two-way street and the more you give, the more you get.

 - Increase Engagement With Your Own Business Page: The more engagement your posts receive, the wider their reach.
 A post that receives multiple comments, likes, and shares can end up in the news feed of someone who doesn’t already like your page!
 Check out these four tips for increasing engagement.

 - Establish Yourself as a Thought Leader: Although it’s the most difficult challenge listed here, establishing yourself as a thought leader will be endlessly beneficial.
 Social media gives you a place to post your high-quality, well-written, and authoritative content, but it also gives you the chance to answer questions and share knowledge in an organic matter.
 Specifically, LinkedIn groups offer this opportunity, and if you use them the right way, they can boost your social and professional standing.

 Measurement is KEY